roryhow/blog/content/blog/how-i-made-this-site.md

 tags: [ "aws", "terraform", "s3", "codebuild", "cloudfront"]
 ---

-# How we got here
+# How We Got Here
 I come from a background of trying to shoehorn functional programming into everything that I do.
 So naturally, the previous iteration of this site was a vastly overcomplex clojure(script) monorepo that served a client side rendered [re-frame](https://github.com/Day8/re-frame) application.
 You can actually find the codebase [here, if you're interested](https://github.com/roryhow/arg-homepage).

-Don't get me wrong, I love re-frame, and the Clojure ecosystem, but it meant I ended up creating a site that became far too irritating to turn into a proper blog.
+Don't get me wrong, I love re-frame and the Clojure ecosystem, but it meant I ended up creating a site that became far too irritating to turn into a proper blog.
 So, I made the decision to retire that site, and start fresh.

 This leads me into what I wanted to learn from creating a new site.